bitonic-cjp/bl4p-server/README.md

 * Python 3
 * Websockets for Python (in Debian: python3-websockets package)
+* Python 3 Protobuf (in Debian: python3-protobuf package)
+* Python3 secp256k1 (in Debian: pip3 install secp256k1)

+For testing, additionally requires:

 * Websocket-client for Python (in Debian: python3-websocket package)
-* Python 3 Protobuf (in Debian: python3-protobuf package)
+* Python3 coverage (in Debian: python3-coverage)

+For rebuilding the proto files:

 * Protoc protobuf compiler (in Debian: protobuf-compiler package)
-* Python3 coverage (in Debian: python3-coverage)
-* Python3 secp256k1 (in Debian: pip3 install secp256k1)

 Currently, there is no installation procedure.
 Just run the program from the source tree.